 Other medicines.
 Nasal sprays with antihistamines and decongestants, saltwater (saline) sprays or drops, or mucolytics or expectorants (to loosen and clear mucus) may be prescribed.

 Allergy shots (immunotherapy).
-If your child has nasal allergies, shots may help reduce his or her reaction to allergens such as pollen, dust mites, or mold.
+If you have nasal allergies, shots may help reduce your reaction to allergens such as pollen, dust mites, or mold.

 Surgery.
-Surgery for chronic sinusitis is an option, although it is not done very often in children.
+Surgery for chronic sinusitis is an option.

 Care may also include the following: